 As a senior or a family member caring for a senior, it can feel overwhelming to find the senior living resources you need to feel confident in your choices.
 San Antonio is the third-largest city in Texas, and with this size comes a wide variety of caregiver resources that some San Antonio residents might not be aware exist.
 Below you’ll find a helpful guide that features nine of the best caregiver resources available in San Antonio.
 Whether you’re a senior, caregiver family member, or even a senior living community professional, these resources have proven helpful time and again.

 Alzheimer’s Association – San Antonio is the local San Antonio and South Texas Chapter of Alzheimer’s Association.
-The caregiver resources available through Alz.org include both online and offline opportunities to learn more about Alzheimer’s and dementia.
+The caregiver resources available through Alz.org include both online and offline opportunities to learn more about Alzheimer’s, dementia, and memory care in San Antonio.
 The Caregiver Center offers access to support groups, information on common day-to-day issues (behavior, communication, respite care, etc.), and even help planning for the future.
 Click here for Alzheimer's Assocation San Antonio.

 Caregiver Stressbusters is a program supported by Wellmed Charitable Foundation and developed by the University of Texas Health Science Center at San Antonio.
 Here caregivers have access to information on dementia, as well as links and phone numbers to agencies and organizations that exist solely to support caregivers in their vital role.
 You can also read about the program’s success stories.
 Click here for Caregiver Stressbusters.